example42/example42.github.io/_posts/2018-08-20-puppet-classification.md

 ### Conclusion

 Puppet seems complex.
-Puppet **is** complex.
+Puppet **is** complex, because it requires knowledge of many things for effective usage.

 Still once you understand a few key concepts everything becomes clearer and the dots start to be connected.

 One of this key concepts is classification: how we decide what classes have to be included on what nodes.

-We hope that after this reading you have a better and clearer idea on how you can manage classification in Puppet, and what approach better fits your use case.
+I hope that after this reading you have a better and clearer idea on how you can manage nodes classification in Puppet, and what approach better fits your use case.

 Alessandro Franceschi